-In autistic children who suffer from seasonal affective disorder, or SAD, light therapy may help relieve symptoms of depression and improve behavioral issues.
+In autistic children who suffer from seasonal affective disorder, or SAD, light therapy may help relieve symptoms of sadness and improve behavioral issues.
 Researchers believe there is a link between SAD and the shorter days that occur in the fall and winter seasons.
-They have found that the supplemental light from phototherapy products helps relieve symptoms associated with SAD, as well as:
+They have found that the supplemental light from photo-therapy products helps relieve symptoms associated with SAD, as well as:

 - Potentially lower the child’s dose of antidepressants or sleep medications

 - Limit the use of sleep aids to help a child fall asleep

 - Reduce circadian rhythm disruptions